Omega Seamaster Cosmic Day-Date Cal.752 18ct 1968

 The Seamaster Cosmic was introduced in 1967 and was produced until around 1975.
-This period, as we all know, coincided with the incredible achievements of NASA’s Apollo space program and it’s no coincidence, the name and design of this watch reflect this.
+This period, as we all know, coincided with the incredible achievements of NASA’s Apollo space program and it is no coincidence, the name and design of this watch reflect this.

 This amazing original and unrestored solid gold dial is an example of one of the avant-garde designs introduced by Omega during the end of the 1960s.
-Reminiscent of the times and changes in popular culture and incredible excitement surrounding man’s first landing on the moon, it’s no coincidence wristwatches also changed to reflect this.
-This was a period of so many advances such as satellite communications, the first commercial use of computers in larger organisations, and supersonic flight.
+Reminiscent of the times and changes in popular culture and incredible excitement surrounding man’s first landing on the moon, it is no coincidence wristwatches also changed to reflect this.
+This was a period of so many advances such as satellite communications, the first commercial use of computers in larger organisations and supersonic flight.

 The Seamaster Cosmic is perhaps one of the most retro-chic watches from this period.
-Applied black Onyx inlaid batons are quite bold and blocky, matched with Stick style hands, which are also inlaid with black Onyx.
-The dial carries light vertical grain which lends it an almost pastel lemon colour in certain lights.
+The applied black Onyx inlaid batons are quite bold and blocky and are matched with ‘stick’ hands, which are also inlaid with black Onyx.
+The dial carries a light vertical grain which lends it an almost pastel lemon colour in certain lights.
 This moves to a much warmer golden colour under indoor lighting, as we have tried to demonstrate in the photographs.
-The outer silver minutes register angles away from a further seconds register which is subdivided into fifths of a second, providing a slightly more technical look.
+The outer silver minute register angles away from a further seconds register which is subdivided into fifths of a second, providing a slightly more technical look.

-Due to the case being made in one piece, the lens is a compression fit and has no bezel.
-This enables the dial to extend almost to the far edges of the case and provides the impression the watch is far larger than it measures.
+Due to the case being made in one piece, the lens is a compression fit and therefore has no bezel.
+This enables the dial to extend almost to the far edges of the case and gives the impression the watch is far larger than it actually measures.

-The Cosmic Day-Date is a rare watch, especially so in 18ct gold.
+The Cosmic Day-Date is a rare watch and especially when made in 18ct gold.
 This example carries a German date wheel and so it reads as follows: Son, Mon, Die, Mit, Don, Fre, Sam.
-As this is a quickset movement, the day is set by advancing the hands and the date by pulling the crown to it’s furthest extent.
+As this is a quickset movement, the day is set by advancing the hands and the date by pulling the crown to its furthest extent.

 The lens is original and carries the tiny Omega symbol in the very centre, which can just be seen in one or two of the photographs if you have a large enough screen.

-The heavy 18ct solid gold monobloc tonneau shape case measures 35.5mm excluding the original signed Omega crown.
+The heavy 18ct solid gold monobloc tonneau case measures 35.5mm, excluding the original signed Omega crown.
 The watch wears slightly larger than this on the wrist, due to the size of the dial.
 The case is of a single-piece design for extra rigidity and resistance to water and dust and is a very advanced design.
-Having no case back or bezel, the movement and dial are fitted from the front, behind the lens which is a watertight compression fit.
+Having no case-back or bezel, the movement and dial are fitted from the front, behind the lens which is a watertight compression fit.

 The case has been cleaned, carefully inspected and very gently hand-polished to remove any tarnish, as this was all that was required to bring it back to its current tip-top condition.
 There are no scratches, dings or marks of any kind visible to the naked eye.

-Inside the case, all is as expected with the correct branding and correctly signed: ‘Omega Watch Co.’, ‘Swiss Made’, along with Swiss 18ct hallmarks and the Omega model reference number 166.036.
+Inside the case, all is as expected with the correct branding and correctly signed: ‘Omega Watch Co.’ and ‘Swiss Made’, along with Swiss 18ct hallmarks and the Omega model reference number 166.036.

-Omega movement design and manufacture were really at their peak during the 1960s helping to make Omega the most successful and highly regarded brand among the general buying public.
+Omega movement design and manufacture was really at its peak during the 1960s, helping to make Omega the most successful and highly regarded brand among the general buying public.

-This is the very high grade, Omega Calibre 752 automatic, copper-plated beryllium-bronze, 24 jewel movement is in superb condition.
-The Calibre 752 is known as the 24 jewels, day, quickset day date, movement and was incredibly advanced in its day.
+This is the very high grade, Omega Calibre 752 automatic, copper-plated beryllium-bronze, 24 jewel movement which is in superb condition.
+The Calibre 752 is known as the 24 jewel, day, quickset day-date, movement and was incredibly advanced in its day.

 The movement has been fully overhauled and serviced, meaning complete disassembly of the watch movement to all its component parts, careful inspection under high magnification, replacement where necessary with only genuine Omega parts, then careful reassembly and adjustment before final calibration.
 This watch winds, sets and runs perfectly accurately and reliably within +7 seconds per day, averaged over 5 positions.
-This is no exaggeration, we have checked and confirmed these test results on our electronic watch timegrapher.
+This has been checked and confirmed on our electronic watch timegrapher.
 Please bear in mind, this level of performance is outstanding for any watch, particularly of this age.
 The movement also has an excellent 50-hour power reserve when fully wound.
 We are therefore highly confident in offering 12 months’ warranty with this watch movement*.